qfpl/applied-fp-course/README.md

 * Level 01 : Simple Hello World web app.
 * Level 02 : Define our application spec with types!
 * Level 03 : Add some flexible configuration

--- Working on this one...
 * Level 04 : Testing & Tools (hspec & ghcid)
 * Level 05 : Database layer (postgresql-simple)
 * Level 06 : ReaderT & Refactoring
+-- Working on this one...
 * Level 07 : ExceptT & Refactoring

+-- NEXT...
 * Level 08 : (Bonus Round) Lenses & Refactoring

+-- Unsure...
+* Level 09 : Add Sessions (handwave?), so I can have some semblance of application state so I can add some property based tests?

+TODO:
+* Teacher notes/guide
+* Second branch with stubbed out code for students to use
+* Answer branch with working code

 Below is Sean going nuts for things
 ---